learn-co-curriculum/dsc-map-multinomial-bayes/README.md

 ## Summary

 This lesson briefly introduced the concept of Maximum A Posteriori Estimation and extending Bayes' theorem to multivariate cases.
-In the upcoming sections, you'll investigate these ideas in practice, working with practical examples and coding your own implementations to gain a full understanding.
+In later sections, you'll investigate these ideas in practice, working with practical examples and coding your own implementations to gain a full understanding.